indorseio/presale/README.md

-INDORSE PRESALE TOKENS
+INDORSE PRESALE CONTRACT
 =====================================================
-You can more info about Indorse at http://indorse.io
+You can more info about Indorse at https://indorse.io

 TECH DETAILS ABOUT THE INDORSE PRESALE CONTRACT